lobatt/minimalviablestack/content/docs/banking.md

 I do need to mention that because crypto banking is relatively new, event the big names are just doing their best, so don't be frustrated if you find their application process a bit unnecessarily complex and disorienting.
 Maybe it just their thousands of lawyers trying to piece things together, poorly...

 ![Coinbase Business Account Application](/images/coinbase-biz-account-app.png)

+After some back and forth with Coinbase's customer service team, I eventually succeeded in setting up my business account with Coinbase, not the best possible experience but it is nice to know that there are real people looking at your application and figuring things out.

+In the process, I do want to give a shout out to [Sejda](https://www.sejda.com/) which is the best free no hassel online PDF modifying and signing tool that I can find, use it wisely so that you don't ever need to do the print, sign and scan dance again.